Good financial management should result in secure funding and the best possible use of available funds.

 The income tax law determines which organisations and types of organisations can qualify as DGRs.

 Organisations that meet the requirements for endorsement can apply to the ATO using an application for endorsement as a deductible gift recipient.
-Further information is available on the ATO website.

 State government taxes